Shubhk21/AI-Powered-Mock-Interview-Platform-/README.md

-# 🚀 YeetCode - AI Mock Interview Platform
+# AI Mock Interview Platform

 > Built in 24 hours at Hack_NCState